nachagas/NBA_shot_analytics_dashboard/README.md

 https://github.com/DomSamangy/NBA_Shots_04_25?tab=readme-ov-file
 https://drive.google.com/file/d/1uktZ3wcE5670ZAR5c7MciMHbu8-zPMwM/view

-The dataset was filtered to include only the **2023–2024 NBA season** to reduce memory usage and improve dashboard performance.

 ## Methodology
+### Data Preparation - Python & Pandas in Google Colab
+- Filtered the dataset to include only the **2023–2024 NBA season,** significantly lowering memory usage and improving dashboard performance
+- Loaded the raw shot‑level dataset and inspected its structure to identify redundant or unnecessary fields
+- Dropped duplicate and non‑essential columns to reduce file size and improve processing efficiency
+- Normalized the dataset by separating repeated categorical information into **dimension tables**, reducing redundancy in the main fact table

 ### Tools Used

 ## Insights